Puerto Peñasco Municipality

-Puerto Peñasco Municipality is a municipality in Sonora in north-western Mexico.
+Puerto Peñasco is a municipality in the state of Sonora in north-western Mexico.
 As of 2015, the municipality had a total population of 62,177 inhabitants.
 The only locality with a significant population is the municipal seat, also named Puerto Peñasco, which contains almost 99% of the municipality's population.

 Most of the municipality consists of empty stretches of the Gran Desierto de Altar (Altar Desert) adjacent to and south of the international border with the U.S. state of Arizona.

 Geography

 The municipality lies at the northern end of the Gulf of California (Sea of Cortez).

 As municipal seat, the city of Puerto Peñasco has governing jurisdiction over 27 other named communities, which cover a territory of 9,774.5 km2.
 The municipality has a total population of 62,177 inhabitants.
 The municipality borders with the municipalities of San Luis Río Colorado Municipality, Plutarco Elías Calles Municipality, and Caborca Municipality.
 To its north-northwest is Yuma County, Arizona, in the United States, and to the south is the Gulf of California.